AVADOLearning/moodle-componentmgr/README.md

 Component Manager can be installed in various different ways, each appropriate for different use cases.

+### Globally, via CGR (recommended)

+[CGR](https://github.com/consolidation/cgr) provides a safe alternative to globally requiring packages by sandboxing individual sandboxing individual packages and their dependencies.
+This approach is recommended for most users.

+1. Globally require CGR with `composer global require consolidation/cgr`.
+2. Install Component Manager with `cgr lukecarrier/moodle-componentmgr`.

-### Globally, via Composer (recommended)
+### Globally, via Composer

 In this configuration, Component Manager is accessible on the shell (via your preferred `$SHELL` or Command Prompt), and the same installation is used across all of your projects.
-This approach is recommended for most users.
+This approach is not recommended for Component Manager, as globally requiring packages with dependencies is likely to lead to dependency problems.

 1. Install PHP for your platform.
 2. Install Composer as per their